kpingul/foodWidget/README.md

 # What is Food Widget?

-Food widget is a widget I created to allow users to view my instagram photos.
+Food widget is a an experiement I created to allow users to view my instagram photos and get familar with the <a href="https://instagram.com/developer/?hl=en">Instagram API's</a>.

 <a href="http://kirckpingul.com/foodWidget">Live Demo Here</a>